 - Flea Markets: The vendors expect to haggle.
 Most allow for some wiggle room when pricing their wares.
 You may not get the exact price you want, but you should be able to get some sort of discount.

 - Yard Sales: Some sellers expect haggling and price accordingly.
 Others act shocked when you ask.
 Haggle anyway.
 To them, that stuff isn't stock.
 It's clutter -- and they don't want to drag it back into the house when the sale ends.
-Because of this, you may get deeper discounts at yard sales than at any other venue, especially if you're haggling at the end of the day.
+Due to this, you may get deeper discounts at yard sales than at any other venue, especially if you're haggling at the end of the day.

 - Junk Stores and Antique Malls: Though the booth owners aren’t usually onsite, many arrange with management to give a discount if someone asks.
-In my area, it’s often an automatic 10 percent off just for asking.
+In my area, it’s often an automatic 10% off just for asking.
 Unless the tag says firm, take the item to the checkout area and ask.
 If it's too big to carry, just take the tag.

 - Thrift Stores: It varies from store to store.
 The clerks rarely have the power to negotiate, so ask for a manager.
 You might get lucky if they’ve had the item for a while; sometimes you can tell by the tag.